 Introduction / History

-The Buryat are the largest unreached people group in southern Siberia.
-They are thought to be descended from Mongols who moved north to escape the rule of the Mongol empire, as there is a similarity of features and language.
+The Buryat are thought to be descended from Mongols who moved north to escape the rule of the Mongol empire, as there is a similarity of features and language.

 Today the Buryat have incorporated Mongolian, Tibetan, and Chinese elements into their own culture.
 Russians arrived in Siberia in the 17th century and did little to destroy the culture until the 20th century, when Communism was introduced.
 A large percentage of Buryat live in the lowlands along the Russia-Mongolia border.
 This area is called the Republic of Buryatia, an autonomous region within the Russian Federation.